UBC-DSCI/introduction-to-datascience-python/source/setup.md

 A *container* is a virtualized user space within your computer.
 Within the container, you can run software in isolation without interfering with the other software that already exists on your machine.
-In this book, we use a container to run a specific version of the python programming language, as well as other necessary packages.
-The container ensures that the worksheets function correctly, even if you have a different version of python installed on your computer&mdash;or even if you haven't installed python at all!
+In this book, we use a container to run a specific version of the Python programming language, as well as other necessary packages.
+The container ensures that the worksheets function correctly, even if you have a different version of Python installed on your computer&mdash;or even if you haven't installed Python at all!
 ```

 ### Windows